Kaxitron/research_plan/phase0-cs-foundations/lesson-cs08-recursion-dp.md

 **Strategy:** start with House Robber — it makes the DP pattern click.
 Then Coin Change.
 Once 1D DP feels natural, move to 2D.
 Backtracking and Greedy are included here because they build on the same recursive thinking.

+IMPORTANT: LEARN HOW TO TRANSLATE MEMOIZED SOLUTIONS INTO TABULATION FOR COMPLETE UNDERSTANDING

 ### Backtracking

 | # | Problem | Pattern | Difficulty |